-The UAE’s political leadership operates within the broad foreign policy framework established by the founding President of the Federation, the late Sheikh Zayed bin Sultan Al Nahyan.
+The UAE’s political leadership operates within the broad foreign policy framework established by the founding President of the UAE Federation, the late Sheikh Zayed bin Sultan Al Nahyan.
 This approach emphasises diplomacy, negotiation and a willingness to help those less fortunate.
 The UAE is mindful of its commitment to its neighbours and the international community with regard to regional peace, stability and security.
 To achieve these goals, it has purposefully promoted bridges, partnerships and dialogue, and has emphasised moderation, tolerance and respect for all peoples and religions.
 Relying on these tools of engagement has allowed the Government to pursue effective, balanced and wide-ranging ties with the international community in its role as a 'good global citizen'.

 One of the central features of the UAE’s foreign policy has been the development of closer ties with its neighbours in the Arabian Peninsula through the six-member Gulf Cooperation Council (GCC).
-The UAE is also a member of the Arab League, the Arab Quartet, the Committee for the Arab Peace Initiative, the Organisation of the Petroleum Exporting Countries (OPEC), the Organisation of Arab Petroleum Exporting Countries (OAPEC), the Organisation of the Islamic Conference (OIC), and many other regional, international and intergovernmental organisations, as well as, of course, the United Nations (UN) and its affiliated bodies.
+The UAE is also a member of the Arab League, the Arab Quartet, the Committee for the Arab Peace Initiative, Organisation of the Petroleum Exporting Countries (OPEC), Organisation of Arab Petroleum Exporting Countries (OAPEC), Organisation of the Islamic Conference (OIC), and many other regional, international and intergovernmental organisations, as well as, of course, the United Nations (UN) and its affiliated bodies.

 Since 1971, Iran has been unwilling to seek a mutually agreeable solution.
 The UAE, in contrast, has called for 'a just settlement of this issue, either through direct negotiation or by referral to the International Court of Justice to settle this dispute in accordance with the principles of the Charter of the United Nations and the provisions of international law'.

-As a small ‘emerging regional and global player,’ it is clear that the UAE is dealing with challenges on many fronts and at different levels, largely in cooperation with a diversified group of friends and allies in the GCC, the Arab League, the Organization of the Islamic Conference, and the United Nations and its diverse organisations.
+As a small ‘emerging regional and global player,’ it is clear that the UAE is dealing with challenges on many fronts and at different levels, largely in cooperation with a diversified group of friends and allies in the GCC, the Arab League, the Organisation of the Islamic Conference, and the United Nations and its diverse organisations.
 UAE foreign policy also emphasises the strong relationship and mutual interests the country has with the United States and other countries, including the United Kingdom, France and South Korea and, although not a member of NATO, the UAE has chosen to join the coalition’s Istanbul Cooperation Initiative (ICI).